madrilene/lenesaile.com/src/en/projects/kanzlei-koenigstrasse.md

   - Custom minimal vanilla JS
 clientURL: https://www.kanzlei-koenigstrasse.de
 image: './src/assets/images/projects/proyecto-koenigstrasse.jpg'
-alt: 'screenshot of the website'
+alt: 'screenshot of the website anzlei-koenigstrasse.de'
 lead: "Customers were already familiar with Wordpress, so this system was maintained.
 Design was delivered to me as a Figma workspace.
 The English section has been expanded and unnecessary auxiliary plugins have been reduced to a minimum.
 All necessary functions are provided by the theme itself.
 There was a lot of technical debt, which is why I started from scratch.
 Only the existing contents were imported, then sorted into appropriate custom post types (previously all contents were unsorted in 'pages').
 A lot of restructuring was done and formerly independent routes were sorted into superior areas.
 All changed routes were stored as redirects."
 ---